davider2004/IsOnlineOverPowered/README.md

 # HOW TO INSTALL
 This version has a anti-copy system.
 If you clone this script you will not able to use.
 TO GET THE LICENSE KEY CONTACT ME ON TELEGRAM AT @ParlaconDavideBot
-REMEMBER: 1x License Key is valid for 1 Server
+REMEMBER: 1x License Key is valid for 1x Server for 2x months

 # TRY IT YOURSELF!
 TEST IT ON OUR WEBSITE: http://isonline.ramondettidavide.com/?a=1&v=overpowered&oldr=no